BijeshShrestha/ML_GroupProject/PDInstTrainHPC.md

 ## Clone Repositories

-Choose a directory to store the repositories in.
-Replace "/home/user/git" with the name of the parent directory of this repository throughout this document.
+Choose a directory to store the repositoriy in.
+Replace "/home/user/git" with the name of the parent directory of the repository throughout this document.

     mkdir /home/user/git
     cd /home/user/git